 The fourth act, represented by the third bay under the cross, is the church.
 In the death and resurrection of his Son, God has defeated evil: sin, Satan, death.
 He has installed a king over his kingdom.
-But what good does that do us?
+But what good does that do us, especially the majority of us that are not part of Israel?
 Through his Spirit, always represented as a dove, God births a new people on earth.
-As he spoke light into darkness in the beginning, God through his Spirit now shines his light into our dark hearts (2 Cor 4:6), breathes his life into our dead bodies.
+As he spoke light into darkness in the beginning, God through his Spirit now shines his light into our dark hearts (2 Cor 4:6), breathes his life into our dead bodies, brings order to our disorder, fills our emptiness.
 Through his Spirit God gives us the resurrection life of his Son, giving us faith in the provision that he has made in his Son for our salvation.